 1. Define your ideal customer.

-The first step to crafting a great B2B sales strategy is defining your ideal customer.
+Defining your ideal customer is the first step to crafting a great B2B sales strategy.
 A clear picture of your ideal customer will help you better understand their expectations and pain points.
 You’ll also concentrate your efforts on viable prospects.

 There are a few techniques you’ll want to use to define your ideal customer profile.
 Here’s a look at the perfect blend: